GitMubarak/wp-display-faq/readme.txt

 2. Search WP Display FAQ
 3. Click to install
 4. Activate the plugin
-5. Setup the proper settings in WP FAQ menu
+5. Setup the proper settings in WP FAQs menu

 **Install by upload plugin:**